jamesdhope/hugo_blog/content/post/watsonx-langchain-tool-agent/2024-07-13-watsonx-langchain-tool-agent.markdown

 date: 2024-07-13
 ---

 The watsonx.ai BaseChatModel supports integration with LangChain for building LangChain Tool-Agents.
+The following code demonstrates use of the LangChain watsonx BaseChatModel to construct a Tool-Agent.
+The application logic follows: (1) a call to the language model to determine which tools to invoke; (2) the programmatic invocation of the selected tools (3) a final call to the watsonx language model with the response from the tools.

-The following code demonstrates a watsonx language model deciding which tools to invoke; the invocation of the selected tools; and then a final call to the watsonx language model with the response from the tools.
 Tools may be any call out to an external API or service such as a database or embeddings store, and LangChain provides additional support for this.

 ```
 import os